nummacway/gb300/README.md

 | **Unknown Developer\Hacks**
 | Pinball | Radium Star | VT03 |

-The type given above is what I think is the cartridge type (VT02: requires mapper 12; VT03 also requites LUT patch to not look green-ish).
+The type given above is what I think is the cartridge type (VT02: requires mapper 12; VT03 also requires LUT patch to not look green-ish).
 NintendulatorNRS distributed by Project Plug-and-Play does not always agree with me.
 Games with an asterisk have some glitches that do not technically prevent you from playing them.

 UM6578, VT32, VT168 and VT369 never load.